fishertsau/PotPro54/tests/ProductPurchaseFeature.md

 ok - Put products in the cart
-ok - Remove products in the cart ok - See item qty
-- See sum
+ok - Remove products in the cart ok - See item qty ok - See sum
-- Can choose addon
+- Can choose to buy addon
 - Can set addon options
 - Send order with cart
 - Save Cart in some temp place

 - Only authorized person can put products in the cart